piesikot/piesikot/README.en.md

 #### License

-This project is released under the MIT License.
+This project is distributed under a **proprietary license**.
-This means you are free to use, copy, modify, and distribute this code, provided that the author and license information remain included in the source files.
+⚠️ The author reserves that the code may be copied, modified, and distributed only with the author’s consent, and solely for purposes aligned with the [project mission](https://piesikodpokolen.pl/mission.html).

+Any other use is strictly prohibited.

 #### Credits